cratorrex/tpt2calc/README.md

 ## EraXPCalculator
   Basically calculates the expected amount of xp you'd get from era enemies.
   The form is pretty straightforward.
+  #### The xp formula only works on era, so if you are in inf1 era1, the formula in game assumes you are at era1

 ## ElementDisableCalc  NEW!!